SHEDOOMTC/Basic_Moco_1/README.md

 ## Course Requirements
 ## Modules

+The course is divided into nine (9) modules.
+Each module has a PDF document and a video recording of the tutorials including the practicals as a YouTube link.

 ## Basic Linux Module
+All supercomputing clusters today runs on **Linux servers**.
+Basic understanding of bash scripting is essential for a successful journey in computational modelling.
+Provides understanding of **File structures, basic bash commands, create and copy files, rename files, search for files, wildcards, remote connections**.
+Access the course **video here** and the **practical video here**.

 ## Basic Python Module
 ## Chemical Representantion and File Formats Module
 ## Protein and Chemical Databases Module